Lead Product Developer, DevOps and Security

-Mike Tigas is a news applications developer at ProPublica.
+Mike Tigas was the Lead Product Developer, DevOps and Security at ProPublica.
 He also works on tools for online privacy and the liberation of public data.
-He is a lead developer on Tabula (a data extraction tool for PDF files), Onion Browser (an anonymizing web browser for iOS), and CivOmega (an open search engine for public data).
+He is a lead developer on Tabula (a data extraction tool for PDF files) and Onion Browser (an anonymizing web browser for iOS).
 He was a 2013 Knight-Mozilla OpenNews Fellow and previously worked as a newsroom web developer at The Spokesman-Review (Spokane, Washington).

 A ProPublica analysis found that the state was busily fixing problems in its voter registration hours after the office of Secretary of State Brian Kemp, the Republican candidate for governor, had insisted the system was secure.